 How make (and sustain!) a great impression

-First things first, college students should make an appointment early in the academic year!
+First things first, college students should make an appointment early in the academic year (and especially as freshman)!
 Advisors’ schedules are bound to fill up fast.
 First year students should prioritize meeting with their advisor and ensuring all of their questions are answered ASAP.

 It goes without saying that college is a very busy time, and many students can find the adjustment overwhelming.
 It’s important to remember that they’re not in this alone, and academic advisors can help lighten the load.